 Chapter 3.
 Impact of cropping system diversification on vegetative and reproductive characteristics of waterhemp (Amaranthus tuberculatus).
-This study examined the population aboveground mass, density and sex ratio, and the relationship between waterhemp’s female size and fecundity when the weed grew in association with five crop species (corn, soybean, oat, red clover, and alfalfa) arranged in three cropping systems as detailed in Chapter 2.
+This study examined the population aboveground mass, density, and sex ratio, and the relationship between waterhemp’s female size and fecundity when the weed grew in association with five crop species (corn, soybean, oat, red clover, and alfalfa) arranged in three cropping systems as detailed in Chapter 2.
 We hypothesized that the sex ratio of a waterhemp population deviated from parity depending on the environment’s favorability, but how much and to which direction the shift would occur would depend on how much the studied population was suppressed.
 In addition to informing management, individual- and population-level characteristics would provide useful contextual details for sex ratio comparison.
 Counting seeds for waterhemp fecundity assessment is time-consuming and laborious, so it would be convenient to extrapolate fecundity from plant mass.
 We hypothesized that regression relationships with which to predict fecundity from plant mass could be identified but that such relationships would differ among treatments, due to differences in crop phenology, crop-weed competition, and management practices.
-The data for this study was were collected from the same experiment design as in Chapter 2.
-Sex ratio was evaluated by scouting up to 100 plants per eu in 2018 and by scouting eight quadrats per eu in 2019.
+The data for this study were collected from the same experiment design as in Chapter 2.
+The sex ratio was evaluated by scouting up to 100 plants per eu in 2018 and by scouting eight quadrats per eu in 2019.
 Individual aboveground mass and fecundity of female plants were recorded in 2019 and used to establish regression equations for estimating plant fecundity from aboveground mass in different management conditions.

 Chapter 4.
 Effects of crop rotation on common waterhemp population dynamics: prospective and retrospective analyses.
 This study combined available data from the literature with empirically measured data to examine the population dynamics of common waterhemp in different crop environments.
 The same experiment design as used in Chapters 2 and 3 was used in this study.
 We used a chain of six periodic matrices in each of nine crop environments crossed with two corn weed management regimes to project population trajectories in two scenarios of plant fecundity, representing two levels of control efficacy (high and low).
-Population sizes were projected in three cropping systems under those two herbicide efficacy levels.
-In addition to population projection, we examined the seed production thresholds in the three rotations for stabilizing population size via simulation of an unit plot of 1 m2.
+Population sizes were projected in six cropping systems under those two herbicide efficacy levels.
+In addition to population projection, we examined the seed production thresholds in the three rotations for stabilizing population size via simulation of a unit plot of 1 m2.
 The seed production thresholds were found by manipulating the plant fecundity of waterhemp in the corn and soybean phases until population sizes were stabilized (λ≈1).

 Buhler, D. D. (2002).
 Challenges and opportunities for integrated weed management.
 Weed Science, 50(3), 273–280.